junxit/us-congress-bills-115/bill.md

   > - **(10)** the number of prohibited personnel practice complaints that resulted in a favorable action for the complainant, other than a stay or an extension of a stay, organized by actions in—
   >   - **(A)** complaints dealing with reprisals against whistleblowers; and
   >   - **(B)** all other complaints; and
-  > - **(11)** the number of prohibited personnel practice complaints that were resolved by an agreement between an agency and an individual, organized by agency and agency components in—
+  > - **(11)** the number of prohibited personnel practice complaints that were resolved by an agreement between an agency and an individual, organized by agency and agency components, in—
   >   - **(A)** complaints dealing with reprisals against whistleblowers; and
   >   - **(B)** all other complaints;
   > - **(12)** the number of corrective actions that the Special Counsel required an agency to take after a finding by the Special Counsel of a prohibited personnel practice, as defined in section 2302(a)(1); and